weeb-kun/github-api/readme.md

 By default the `nebula-preview` and `mercy-preview` is used, but you can use whatever preview you like.

-These media types can be found at `com.weebkun.api.MediaTypes`.
+These media types can be found at `com.weebkun.github.MediaTypes`.

 For more info on the api previews, visit https://docs.github.com/en/free-pro-team@latest/rest/overview/api-previews.